Women's British Open 2021: What is the key difference between men and women's golf majors?

 It is easy to assume that distance and power off the tee is the only difference between the leading men and women at the elite level of their respective tours, but Nilsson has offered a fascinating insight into the key variations that is worth noting.

-They are playing a different games in a various aspects of golf, according to Nilsson.
+They are playing a different game in various aspects of golf, according to Nilsson.

 “Most of the women don’t generate the same clubhead speed as the men,” Nilsson told GolfDigest.com.